Posts

 Image

 by Bruce Shawkey I was introduced to Robert Kiyosaki's money-making system in my travels to Florida.
 One of my landlords, Heather, was a Kiyosaki disciple and had actually made some money and even worked for the Kiyosaki organization for awhile.
 I don't believe she ever actually met Kiyosaki, but she traveled around the country and helped set up his seminars, which could cost anywhere from $500 to $15,000 a person.
-She bought up distressed properties and fixed them up with the help of her fiancé.
+She bought up a few distressed properties and fixed them up with the help of her fiancé.
 Of course, this was during the time of the big real estate bust, I believe 2008-2009, when you could pick up cheap properties that had been foreclosed on by the banks.
-Kiyosaki has been praised and damned by financial experts who say his advice is dubious at best.
+Kiyosaki has been both praised and panned by financial experts, the latter of which say his advice is dubious at best.
 But his followers adore him, even when the real estate market recovered.
-Kiyosaki has had to shift his emphasis away from real estate and to other commodities, including gold and other rare metals, as well as Bitcoin.
-But he
+Kiyosaki has had to shift his emphasis away from real estate and to other commodities, including gold and other rare metal...

 The Wizard of Oz